-Visitors to NTC must first go to the Administration Office to receive a visitors badge.
+Visitors to NTC must sing in the main office through the Raptor System and receive visitor's badge.
 Visitors are not allowed in the classroom without permission.
 Students are not to bring children into classes with them or to permit children to wander unsupervised in the building.